Bahubali

-Bahubali's other names are Kammateswara, Gommateshwara because of the Gommateshwara statue dedicated to him.
+Bahubali's other names are Kammateshwara and Gommateshwara, the namesake of the Gommateshwara statue dedicated to him.

 Legends

 The Adipurana, a 9th-century Sanskrit poem, deals with the ten lives of the first tirthankara, Rishabhanatha and his two sons Bharata and Bahubali.
 It was composed by Jinasena, a Digambara monk.

 Family life

 According to Jain texts, Bahubali was born to Rishabhanatha and Sunanda during the Ikshvaku dynasty in Ayodhya.
 He is said to have excelled in studying medicine, archery, floriculture, and the knowledge of precious gems.
 Bahubali had a son named Somakirti (also known as Mahabala).
 When Rishabhanatha decided to become a monk, he distributed his kingdom among his 100 sons.
 Bharata was gifted the kingdom of Vinita (Ayodhya) and Bahubali got the kingdom of Asmaka from South India, having Podanapur as its capital.
 After winning six divisions of earth in all directions (digvijaya), Bharata proceeded to his capital Ayodhyapuri with a huge army and divine chakra-ratna—spinning, disk-like super weapon with serrated edges.
-But the chakra-ratna stopped on its own at the entrance of Ayodhyapuri, signalling to the emperor that his 99 brothers have yet not submitted to his authority.
+But the chakra-ratna stopped on its own at the entrance of Ayodhyapuri, signalling to the emperor that his 99 brothers had yet not submitted to his authority.
 Bharata's 98 brothers became Jain monks and submitted their kingdoms to him.
 Bahubali was endowed with the final and superior body of extraordinary sturdiness and strength (vajra-ṛṣabhanārācasaṃhanana) like Bharata.
 He hurled open defiance at the chakravartin and challenged him to a fight.

 The ministers on both sides gave the following argument to prevent war; "The brothers themselves, cannot be killed by any means; they are in their last incarnations in transmigration, and possess bodies which no weapon may mortally wound in warfare!
 Let them fight out the issue by themselves in other ways."
 It was then decided that to settle the dispute, three kinds of contests between Bharata and Bahubali would be held.
-These were eye-fight (staring at each other), water-fight (jala-yuddha), and wrestling (malla-yuddha).
+These were eye-fight (staring at each other)(drishti-yuddha), water-fight (jala-yuddha), and wrestling (malla-yuddha).
 Bahubali won all the three contests over his elder brother, Bharata.